leostera/reason-design-patterns/patterns/smart-constructors.md

 # Smart Constructors

-The idea behing Smart Constructors is that we use a function to create values only if they pass a certain criteria.
+The idea behind Smart Constructors is that we use a function to create values only if they pass a certain criteria.

 Why?
 Because sometimes that criteria can not be enforced by the type-system,